Digital Marketing to Healthcare Professionals: 5 Ways to Reach HCPs

 2) Make It Easy for HCPs to Earn CMEs

 HCPs are required to maintain continuing education credits throughout their career.
 Traditionally, these credits would be issued to HCPs attending an in-person conference, summit or symposium.
-COVID-19 and the consequent restrictions following the pandemic put a damper on CME-earning opportunities.
+COVID-19 and the consequent restrictions following the pandemic damaged CME-earning opportunities.

-For digital marketers, being able to issue CMEs is a powerful tool.
-CMEs are a great incentive for HCPs to attend an event, empower brands to build trust with key audiences and provides marketers with more information on what content target audiences actually want to consume.
+Marketing to HCPs is testing, but for digital marketers, being able to issue CMEs is a powerful tool.
+CMEs are a great incentive for HCPs to attend an event, empower brands to build trust with key audiences and provide marketers with more information on what content target audiences actually want to consume.